Richard K. Davis: Biography

 Davis rose through the banking ranks to ultimately lead the fifth largest commercial bank in the U.S. Davis served as an Executive Vice President of Bank of America and of Security Pacific.
 In 1993, he joined Star Banc Corporation as Executive Vice President for Consumer Banking.
 In 1998, he oversaw the merger of the Star Banc Corporation with the Firstar Corporation, Firstar with the Mercantile Corporation in 1999, and Firstar with U.S. Bancorp in 2001.
 He served as Chief Operating Officer of U.S. Bancorp from October 2004 to December 2006.
-He has served as President from October 2004 to January 2016, Chief Executive Officer since December 2006, and Chairman of the Board since 2007.
+He served as President from October 2004 to January 2016, Chief Executive Officer from December 2006 until April 2017, and Chairman of the Board from December 2007 to April 2018.

 U.S. Bancorp is a financial services holding company with more than $422 billion in total assets as of December 31, 2015, 67,000 employees and businesses across the United States, Canada, and Europe, serving more than 18.5 million customers.
 U.S. Bancorp is headquartered in Minneapolis and is the parent company of U.S. Bank, which has 3,164 full-service banking offices and 5,020 ATMs in 25 states.
 U.S. Bancorp is also the parent company of Elavon, a provider of merchant processing services.
 Davis chairs U.S. Bancorp's management committee, composed of the 14 highest-ranking executives within the organization.